Top Day Trips from Paris in the Footsteps of the Impressionism Painters

 This quiet enviroment of beauty and tranquility, provided the impressionists with more than enough inspiration to fill up those canvases today hanging on the walls of art museums all over the world.

-Many of these historical towns are gems.
+Many of these French medieval towns are gems.
 These places are worthy of visiting not only because of their artistic past, but because they are so beautiful in their own right.
 The added bonus is that they are just a short day trip from Paris!!

-Below is a list of great day trips from Paris in the footsteps of the Impressionists.
+Below is a list of top day trips from Paris.
+These towns & villages were favorites of many famous artists but also magnificent in their own right.
 Even if you are not an art fan, these places are wonderful gems and a quick train ride from Paris.

 - Auvers-sur-Oise in the footsteps of Van Gogh